jsweb/jsdb/README.md

 ## JSON files

 All your data will be stored in JSON files.
-The root object in the JSON are an Array and expects to store Objects.
+The root object in the JSON is an Array and expects to store Objects.
 Like this:

 ```javascript
 [